-Considering moving to New York?
-The Empire State frequently ranks among the top five most expensive states in the U.S. And with the median home price at $429,000 and median monthly rent around $3,500, finding your forever home without breaking the bank can be tough.
-Fortunately, if you’re willing to live outside of The City That Never Sleeps, it’s a bit easier to find cheaper, more spacious housing.
-Check out these eight most affordable places to live in Upstate New York!
+Moving to New York?
+The Empire State frequently ranks among the top five most expensive states in the U.S., with the average house price in New York around $420,000 and average monthly rent about $1,300.
+But if you’re willing to live outside of New York City, it’s easier to find budget-friendly living!
+Check out these nine most affordable places to live in upstate New York.

 - Population: 98,425

 - Home Price: $172,700 median purchase price; $875 median monthly rent

 - Crime Rate: Safer than 9% of New York cities

 Located along the banks of the Hudson River, Albany is one of the best places to live in New York!
 Once a fur trading post, New York’s capital city is now the epicenter for jobs in technology, healthcare, commerce, and transportation, drawing professionals from all over due to the presence of the Capital District.
 Local colleges like the University at Albany and The College of Saint Rose also see a steady influx of students, pushing Albany to develop more business and entertainment districts to retain talent and grow the city’s young population!